toopher/toopher-java/README.md

 // Step 2 - Authenticate a log in
 // With pairingId and terminal name AuthenticationRequest auth = api.authenticate(pairing.id, "my computer");
-// With username and requester specified Id AuthenticationRequest auth = api.authenticate("username", "requesterSpecifiedId")
+// With username and requester specified Id (Returns exception if terminal is not found) AuthenticationRequest auth = api.authenticate("username", null, "requesterSpecifiedId")
+// With username, terminal name and requester specified Id (Returns exception if terminal is not found) AuthenticationRequest auth = api.authenticate("username", "my computer", "requesterSpecifiedId")
+// With username and terminal name (New terminal is created if terminal is not found) AuthenticationRequest auth = api.authenticate("username", "my computer")

 // Once they've responded you can then check the status auth.refreshFromServer()